e271828e/Flight.jl/docs/notes/design/tools/gloss_table.md

-# Gloss table — Phase 3 sweep 3 (first-use glosses)
+# Gloss table — first-use glosses

 One gloss per Appendix D entry, compressed from that entry's own text.
 Column *class*: **A** = applied in the body at section first use (opaque